dpacassi/UltimateDrupalReference/README.md

 - [RoleAssign](https://www.drupal.org/project/roleassign) - RoleAssign specifically allows site administrators to further delegate the task of managing user's roles while withholding the Administer permissions permission.
 - [Role Expire](https://www.drupal.org/project/role_expire) - Role Expire is a simple module that allows administrators to set and control expiry dates of user roles.
 A common use case for this module is to implement magazine style subscriptions where somebody purchases or receives access for a fixed period of time.
 - [Taxonomy access fix](https://www.drupal.org/project/taxonomy_access_fix) - This module adds more specific Taxonomy permissions.
+- [User Expire](https://www.drupal.org/project/user_expire) - This module allows an administrator to define a date on which to expire a specific user account or to define a period at a role level where inactive accounts will be locked.

 ### Views
 - [Better Exposed Filters](https://www.drupal.org/project/better_exposed_filters) - The Better Exposed Filters module replaces the Views' default single- or multi-select boxes with radio buttons or checkboxes, respectively.